wolfer649/WGOT/README.md

 - Fix the problem of the activity LED being left on after the programme exits
 - Save the last two csv log files when the programme is restarted
 - Change the chart line's colour from red to blue if the current temperature is at or below freezing

+Proto26 adds the following change.
+- Fix the problem with the csv log file not having a time-zero entry
+- Documentation was updated as well.
 # Usage
 Follow the instructions in the documentation to build the hardware and to install pre-requisite software.
 The following command will execute the programme.

-sudo python Proto25.py
+sudo python Proto26.py

 or

-sudo python3 Proto25.py
+sudo python3 Proto26.py
 # Known Bugs
 The activity LED may stay on after the software exits.
 (Proto22 - 2019-02-24)

-The csv log does not include time-zero values at startup or after reset.
+The csv log does not include time-zero values at startup or after restart.
 (Proto25 - 2019-03-08)
+- Fixed in Proto26